xanderjakeq/letter_generator/readme.md

 all between `---` are for setup

-all valid variables like `[name]` will be replaced with value from the entry file. others will be treated as a path to an image. everything else will be kept
+all valid variables like `[name]` will be replaced with value from the entry file. others will be treated as a path to an image. the `|30` for the image path is the custom height (10 by default). everything else will be kept

 paragraphs should be written in one line